Lake Minnewashta Regional Park - Off-Leash Area Information

-Admittance to the off-leash dog area requires either a $5 daily or $25 annual parking permit which can be purchased through the honor box at the park entrance by the gate house.
+Admittance to the off-leash dog area requires either a $5 daily or $25 annual vehicle permit which can be purchased through the honor box at the park entrance by the gate house.

-Annual parking permits can also be purchased over the phone through the Carver County Parks Office.
+Annual vehicle permits can also be purchased online or by calling the Carver County Parks Office.
 There is not an additional off-leash dog area permit required for this site.

 Off-Leash Dog Area Rules